conduitio-labs/conduit-connector-cosmos-nosql/README.md

 ### Key handling

-If the `sdk.Record.Key` does not have an `id` key, the connector returns an error.
+The mandatory parameter of the conditions of all operations is `id`.
+The connector first tries to take the `id` parameter value from the `sdk.Record.Key` and then, if nothing was found, from the `sdk.Record.Payload.After`.
+If they both do not contain the `id` key, the connector returns an error.

 ### Container Name